 There are lead check swabs that can detect lead on plumbing surfaces such as solder and pipes.
 These swabs can be purchased at plumbing and home improvement stores.

-Consider having lead-containing pipes and fixtures replaced, or use the precautions listed above.
-Contact PWSA if you decide to replace your lead service line and for information about coordinating removal of the PWSA-owned portion of the service line.
+Consider having leadcontaining pipes and fixtures replaced, or use the precautions listed above.

+Contact PWSA if you decide to replace your lead service line and for information about coordinating removal of the

+PWSA-owned portion of the service line.

 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure are now available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods and steps you can take to minimize exposure are now available from the Safe Drinking Water Hotline or at epa.gov/safewater/lead.

-All residents of the City of Pittsburgh and Millvale who are interested in testing their water may request a test kit, free of charge, by calling PWSA at 412.255.2423, or emailing servicelines@pgh2o.com.
+PWSA residential water customers who are interested in testing their water may request a test kit, free of charge, by calling PWSA at 412.255.2423, or online at pgh2o.com/leadform.